Anas1005/coudflare-hono-pooled-backend/README.md

     ```

 10. **Generate Prisma Client:**
     - Generate Prisma client code based on your schema definition file and database connection information.
+Since Cloudflare Workers have specific requirements for bundle optimization, it's necessary to include the `--no-engine` flag to ensure that bubdle is generated without any Prisma engine files.
     ```bash
     npx prisma generate --no-engine
     ```

 11. **Update Schema.prisma:**
     - Update your Schema.prisma file with the necessary generator and datasource blocks to use Prisma Accelerator and the defined database URLs.